 nvidia/Nemotron-3-Content-Safety

-The Nemotron 3 Content Safety model by NVIDIA is a 4.3 billion parameter multimodal and multilingual LLM classifier, fine-tuned on Google's Gemma-3-4B-it base.
-It functions as a content safety moderator for both text and image inputs, as well as LLM/VLM responses, supporting 12 languages.
-Its primary use case is to determine the safety of content, optionally returning specific violation categories.
+The Nemotron 3 Content Safety model by NVIDIA is a 4 billion parameter multimodal and multilingual LLM classifier, fine-tuned on Google's Gemma-3-4B-it.
+It functions as a content safety moderator for both inputs (text and optional image) and responses from LLMs and VLMs, supporting 12 languages.
+This model identifies unsafe content across numerous categories, extending NVIDIA's Nemoguard series to multimodal applications.

 Loading preview...